Mobile App Testing

 Cucumber Workflow

-Report Comparison: Cucumber vs TestNG
+Report Comparison: Cucumber vs TestNG in Mobile App Testing

 When comparing Cucumber reports with TestNG reports, Cucumber offers greater readability due to its scenario-based format.
 TestNG reports, which are XML-based, are moderately readable but less intuitive for non-technical stakeholders.